coddingtonbear/django-census-places/readme.markdown

 Introduction
 ============

 Do you have GPS data that you would like to populate with City & State information?
-This Django application allows you to import census-designated place shapefiles provided by the United States Census, and then utilize that data to find the city and state name for any given point.
+This Django application allows you to import census-designated place shapefiles provided by the United States Census, and then utilize that data to find the city and state for any given point.

 Use
 ---

-For a point named `point`, you can find what city the point is within by running something like the following:
+For a point named `point`, you can find which (if any) city or [census designated place](http://en.wikipedia.org/wiki/Census-designated_place) the point is within by finding which PlaceBoundary object overlaps this point, like:

 ```python
 from census_places.models import PlaceBoundary